tom-smith-okta/okta-api-center/gateways/mulesoft/readme.md

 ![alt text](https://s3.us-east-2.amazonaws.com/tom-smith-okta-api-center-images/mulesoft_assets.png)

-Click on your REST API.
+Click on your REST API (not the connector).

 You will see the portal home screen of your API.
 Click on the menu drop-down in the upper right and select "Request access".

 ![alt text](https://s3.us-east-2.amazonaws.com/tom-smith-okta-api-center-images/mulesoft_request_access.png)

-You will now see the "Request API access screen":
+You will now see the *Request API access* screen:

 ![alt text](https://s3.us-east-2.amazonaws.com/tom-smith-okta-api-center-images/mulesoft_request_API_access.png)

-Click "Create new application" and enter the following values when prompted:
+Click *Create a new application* and enter the following values when prompted:

 Name: Solar System Auth
 OAuth 2.0 Grant type: Authorization Code Grant